suvojit-0x55aa/celebA-HQ-dataset-download/README.md

 By default, this will create the dataset in same directory.
 To put it elsewhere, replace `$(pwd)` with the absolute path to the desired output directory.

 ### Prebuilt Docker Image
 I also have a pre-built docker image at `suvojit0x55aa/celeba-hq`.
-You can just run `docker run without cloning the repo even !
+You can just run docker run without cloning the repo even !
 ```
 docker run -it -v $(pwd):/data suvojit0x55aa/celeba-hq
 ```
+# Pre-Calculated Dataset
+This script generated the dateset with original names from CelebA.
+If you're okay with a version of the dataset that is named index wise you can save a lot of time and effort and download it from this convenient [Google Drive link](https://drive.google.com/drive/folders/11Vz0fqHS2rXDb5pprgTjpD7S2BAJhi1P?usp=sharing).
 # Remark
-This script is likely to break somewhere, but if it executes until the end, you should obtain the correct dataset.
+This script has lot of specific dependencies and is likely to break somewhere, but if it executes until the end, you should obtain the correct dataset.
+However the docker is pretty fool-proof, so do use it if you can.

 # Sources
 This code is inspired by these files